-The Shares are designed to reflect as closely as possible the changes, positive or negative, in the level of the Index, over time, through the Fund's portfolio of exchange-traded futures contracts on the Index Commodity.
+The Shares are designed to reflect as closely as possible the changes, positive or negative, in the level of the Index, over time, through the Fund's portfolio of exchange-traded futures contracts on the Index Commodities.
 The value of the Shares relates directly to the value of the portfolio, less the liabilities (including estimated accrued but unpaid expenses) of the Fund.
-The price of the Index Commodity may fluctuate widely.
-Several factors may affect the price of the Index Commodity, including, but not limited to:
+The price of the Index Commodities may fluctuate widely.
+Several factors may affect the prices of the Index Commodities, including, but not limited to:

-- Global supply and demand of the Index Commodity, which may be influenced by such factors as forward selling by the various commodity's producers, purchases made by the commodity's producers to unwind their hedge positions and production and cost levels in the major markets of the Index Commodity; - Domestic and foreign interest rates and investors' expectations concerning interest rates; - Domestic and foreign inflation rates and investors' expectations concerning inflation rates; - Investment and trading activities of mutual funds, ETFs, closed-end funds, hedge funds and commodity funds; - Weather and other environmental conditions; - Acts of God; and - Global or regional political, economic or financial events and situations.
+- Global supply and demand of each of the Index Commodities, which may be influenced by such factors as forward selling by the various commodities producers, purchases made by the commodities' producers to unwind their hedge positions and production and cost levels in the major markets of each of the Index Commodities; - Domestic and foreign interest rates and investors' expectations concerning interest rates; - Domestic and foreign inflation rates and investors' expectations concerning inflation rates; - Investment and trading activities of mutual funds, ETFs, closed-end funds, hedge funds and commodity funds; - Weather and other environmental conditions; - Acts of God: and - Global or regional political, economic or financial events and situations.